fz3hra/dotnet_blog_post_manager/docs/usage.md

-# API Usage Documentation
+# Auth and Post API Usage Documentation

 ## Introduction

-This document provides a structured overview of the **Auth API** and **Post API** for user authentication and managing posts.
-It includes endpoint details, request and response formats, required headers, and potential errors.
+The **Post API** provides functionalities to manage posts in a database.
+The repository pattern is used to encapsulate data access logic.
+This document describes the API endpoints, their expected requests, and responses.

 ## Dependencies